bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

     4. Explicit binding.
 When call or apply methods are used, 'this' is explicitly defined.

 5. Why do we need super() in an extended class?
-    It is used to access and call functions on an object's parent.
+    It is used to access and call functions on an constructor object's parent.
-    If we didn't use super(), 'this' wouldn't work in child objects.
+    If we didn't use super(), 'this' wouldn't work in child constructors.